AusClimateService/npcp/reports/phase1/phase1_report.md

 Having said that,
-when multiple variables are bias corrected for input into a hydrological model (i.e. a much more sophisticated inter-variable assessment) it has been shown on assessments similar to our calibration (as opposed to cross-validation) task that the MRNBC method outperforms univariate alternatives over Australia when the hydrological model outputs are compared to observations ([Vogel et al 2023](https://doi.org/10.1016/j.jhydrol.2023.129693)).
+when multiple variables are bias corrected for input into a hydrological model (i.e. a much more sophisticated inter-variable assessment) it has been shown on assessments similar to our calibration task that the MRNBC method outperforms univariate alternatives over Australia when the hydrological model outputs are compared to observations ([Vogel et al 2023](https://doi.org/10.1016/j.jhydrol.2023.129693)).

 For most assessment metrics, the ECDFm method performed similarly to QME and MRNBC.
-An exception was the two metrics relating to precipitation variability, for which the ECDFm method ranged from reducing to dramatically increasing the model bias depending on which RCM/GCM combination was assessed.
+An exception was the metrics relating to precipitation variability, for which the ECDFm method ranged from reducing to dramatically increasing the model bias depending on which RCM/GCM combination was assessed.
 The other exception was very extreme precipitation (i.e. the 1-in-10 year event),